-So I was quite disturbed to find myself agreeing with an article she wrote in 2009 about literacy education.
+So I was quite disturbed to find myself agreeing with an article (2021 update: link no longer available) she wrote in 2009 about literacy education.

 She wrote that teachers were not being taught how to teach phonics properly, but should be, and that successive governments – state and federal, Labor and Liberal – hadn’t legislated or invested as they should have, to sort this out, though the NSW government was making a start.